GATB/bcalm/README.md

 BCALM 2 converts all k-mers into their canonical representation with respect to reverse-complements.
 In other words, a k-mer and its reverse complement are considered to be the same object, appearing only once in the output, either in forward or reverse orientation.

-# Project build

-For building your project, you should do the following

-    mkdir build;  cd build;  cmake ..;  make -j 8

-Then, you should get a binary in

-    tools/bcalm

-Note: the first compilation should take some time since the GATB-CORE library is generated.

 # Larger k values